omid-b/gdp/README.md

 $ conda install -c conda-forge gdal
 ```

 If you don't have conda installed on your machine, it's a bit tricky to install GDAL (specially on Linux).
 That said, it is still doable!
-See below that also has OS-specific instructions to install tkinter (a gui framework).
+See below, including OS-specific instructions to install tkinter (a gui framework).

 Ubuntu/Debian: